 Finally I want to state, that it is an important aim for me to show you, that sport and simply life are often better therapies than - without wanting to deny the sense or the legitimacy of anything -talks with a doctor, who probably will only raise the drug dose.
 Team sport implicitly contains so many therapeutical methods and effects, which are very close to real life.

 We want more than suppressing symptoms.
 We want to live - together.
 What we do, it's worth it!
-Just ask the one who play this game.

 Thank you very much.